Barbu Lăzăreanu: Holocaust-era persecution and 1944 revival

 After the fall of Antonescu in August 1944, Barbu Lăzăreanu became a visible associate (later member) of the Communist Party, contributing to its main organs: România Liberă, Scînteia, Studii.
-From 1945 to 1948, he served as the inaugural rector of the new Workers' University in Bucharest, which became the Ștefan Gheorghiu Academy under his tenure.
-In his inaugural speech, Lăzăreanu declared the school to be one of a fundamentally new type, with a mission to create the "new man"; its curriculum was to be based on the four "great educators of mankind": Karl Marx, Friedrich Engels, Vladimir Lenin, and Joseph Stalin.
+He was however outspoken in his defense of General Rosetti, who was put on trial at the Romanian People's Tribunals for his role in Antonescu's administration; appearing as a witness in July 1946, he gave proof that Rosetti had not endorsed racial discrimination.
+From 1945 to 1948, Lăzăreanu served as the inaugural rector of the new Workers' University in Bucharest, which became the Ștefan Gheorghiu Academy under his tenure.
+His inaugural speech declared the school to be one of a fundamentally new type, with a mission to create the "new man"; its curriculum was to be based on the four "great educators of mankind": Karl Marx, Friedrich Engels, Vladimir Lenin, and Joseph Stalin.
 In May 1945, he was finally elected to the Romanian Writers' Society, one of seven Jewish members enlisted on that occasion.
 He returned to writing with a Creangă monograph, put out by the Romanian–Russian Relations Library, focusing his research on that writer's debt to Russian fairy tales.
 In December, the new Jewish Democratic Committee (CDE) had him as a guest lecturer, with an overview of "progressive Jewish poets in Romanian literature".